temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues.

-This command can tell you whether or not Build IDs may be used for for new, existing, or closed workflows.
+This command can tell you whether or not Build IDs may be used for new, existing, or closed workflows.
 Both the '--build-id' and '--task-queue' flags may be specified multiple times.
 If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues.

 #### Options